-Items Specific to the Productivity®1000
+Items Specific to BRX

-- It is the responsibility of the system designer to earth one side of all control and power circuits, and to earth the braid of screened cables. - This equipment must be properly installed while adhering to the guidelines of the installation standards IEC 61000-5-1, IEC 61000-5-2 and IEC 61131-4. - It is a requirement that all CPU equipment must be housed in a protective steel enclosure, which limits access to operators by a lock and power breaker.
-If access is required by operators or untrained personnel, the equipment must be installed inside an internal cover or secondary enclosure. - It should be noted that the safety requirements of the machinery directive standard EN60204-1 state that all equipment power circuits must be wired through isolation transformers or isolating power supplies, and that one side of all AC or DC control circuits must be earthed. - Both power input connections to the programmable controller must be separately fused using 3 amp T-type anti-surge fuses, and a transient suppressor fitted to limit supply overvoltages. - If the equipment is used in a manner not specified by the manufacturer the protection provided by the equipment may be impaired.
+- The rating between all circuits in this product are rated as basic insulation only, as appropriate for single fault conditions. - It is the responsibility of the system designer to earth one side of all control and power circuits, and to earth the braid of screened cables. - This equipment must be properly installed while adhering to the installation standards IEC 61000-5-1, IEC 61000-5-2 and IEC 61131-4. - It is a requirement that all CPU equipment must be housed in a protective steel enclosure, which limits access to operators by a lock and power breaker.
+If access is required by operators or untrained personnel, the equipment must be installed inside an internal cover or secondary enclosure. - It should be noted that the safety requirements of the machinery directive standard EN60204-1 state that all equipment power circuits must be wired through isolation transformers or isolating power supplies, and that one side of all AC or DC control circuits must be earthed. - Both power input connections to the programmable controller must be separately fused using three (3) amp T-type anti-surge fuses, and a transient suppressor fitted to limit supply over-voltages. - If the equipment is used in a manner not specified by the manufacturer the protection provided by the equipment may be impaired.